camunda/camunda-docs/docs/reference/alpha-features.md

 - Not necessarily feature-complete.
 - Might lack full documentation.
 - No guaranteed updates to newer releases.
 - Support based on SLAs agreed with you, but bugs are treated with the same priority as feature or help requests.
+See [Camunda Enterprise Support Guide](https://docs.camunda.org/enterprise/support/).
 - No maintenance service.
 - (SaaS) No availability targets.
 - Released outside the standard [release policy](/reference/release-policy.md).